boaster/git/ctf.infosecinstitute.com/Level 13/README.md

 $
 ```

 Again, just like Level 6, we see a lot of traffic from 127.0.0.1, this time it's mostly HTTP.
 We know that abnormal, so let's extract all the HTTP objects from the whole pcap.
 Open wireshark, load the pcap and select File -> Export Object -> HTTP.
-Now save to a new directory.
-This will save all the files transfered via HTTP.
+Now "Save All" to a new directory.
+This will save all files transfered via HTTP.

 ```bash
 $ ls imadecoy_extract/